 The Chemical Engineering Syllabus covers some of the specialized disciplines of Science and Mathematics in order to develop a greater depth of Chemical Engineering skills, knowledge in the field and complete a wider range of project work.

 Chemical Engineering courses are delivered through a combination of lectures, seminars, tutorial, extensive practical lab work, project work (for individual and group) and computer practice sessions.
 Some of the universities and colleges offer online teaching and part-time courses for international students.
 The degree is provided on completion of a substantial research and development project or presentation.

 Here is a list of syllabus for Chemical Engineering and subjects covered under undergraduate, postgraduate and doctoral programs respectively:

-Syllabus for B Eng/B Tech or BS/BSc Students
+B Eng/B Tech or BS/BSc in Chemical Engineering Syllabus

 Students who have completed 12th with Science stream possess the skills and capabilities like good problem solving and have the ability to analyze, interpret and evaluate data and develop ideas.
 This opens up their scope in Chemical Engineering.
 The subjects offered are:

 |Metallurgy and Corrosion Engineering||Physics||Fluid Mechanics|

 |Fluid Flow Operations||Engineering Chemistry and Chemical Technology||Energy Engineering|